-Halifax have recently released their quarterly house price index, and as with all historical house price indices, it has left both buyers, sellers and voyeurs, none the wiser.
+Halifax release their house price index every month, and as with all historical house price indices, it has left both buyers, sellers and voyeurs, none the wiser.

 This isn’t discounting the Halifax index methodology, after all the Halifax house price index is the UK’s longest running of them all with data for the whole country going back to the early 80’s.
 No, it’s more that the result, which show that house prices in the three months prior to June were +2.6% higher than in the same period last year, contradicts that of say Rightmove, who report that prices have fallen in June for the first time since 2009.

 The discrepancies go on and on depending on which lenders figures you read.

 Nationwide reported a gaining of momentum in June with prices rising +1.1% month on month, breaking the downward spiral of the previous three months.
 Though in May, they gave us the dreary headline that house prices were experiencing ‘the longest sustained decline since the financial crisis.’

 So why are we often left baffled by a plethora of conflicting house price indices on top of dazzlingly dramatic headlines?

 The answer is because every financial institution’s index is based on entirely different methodology.
 With different methods for collecting data, we are always going to be left with inconsistent trends, so it’s definitely worth understanding the methodology for each power house.

 Halifax look at like-for-like properties when analysing property price movements with seasonal adjustments thrown in.

 They use their own ‘agreed mortgage advance’ data, which is bunched into three month periods so as to provide a better picture of underlying trends.